 By default, the source interface for applications is VLAN 1.
-If you change the IPv4 management VLAN and port to a non-default value, the source interface to the VLAN 1 default VLAN and port are also automatically changed.
+If you change the IPv4 management VLAN and port values, the source interface to the VLAN 1 default VLAN and port also change automatically.

 You can access the switch over the main UI by one of the following methods: